 Backpacking and solo travel go together like peas and carrots, like Forrest and Jenny.
 It’s no wonder then that more and more solo travellers head to hostels each year to take advantage of the social areas and laid-back vibes.
-But where are these solo travellers flocking to?
+But where are the best places to travel alone?

 We’ve looked into the trending solo travel hot spots around the globe to give you The 411 on where to visit on your next independent adventure.
 It’s time to treat yo’self and take Me, Myself and I on the trip of a lifetime!